World reacts to US strikes on Venezuela

 BELARUS PRESIDENT ALEXANDER LUKASHENKO

 "The President of Belarus CATEGORICALLY CONDEMNS the act of American aggression against Venezuela.
-Alexander Lukashenko spoke about the consequences just recently in an interview with American journalists.
-In particular, he said that "it will be a second Vietnam.
-And the Americans don't need it," Belta news agency cited Natalia Eismont, spokesperson for Lukashenko, as saying
+Alexander Lukashenko spoke about the consequences just recently in an interview with American journalists," Belta news agency cited Natalia Eismont, spokesperson for Lukashenko, as saying.

 "The time is coming for all the narco-Chavista criminals.
 Their structure will finally collapse across the entire continent," he wrote on X.